cyfibytes/us-select-list/README.md

-# us-states
+# United States
-A drop-down list of all states in the United States.
+A drop-down list of states in the United States.